Today, we’re sharing the easiest way to DIY Robin Eggs!

 or as light as you want them to be.

-I added a bit of raffia back to the egg basket and snuggled the Robin Eggs inside which would be used for a quick and easy addition to an Easter tablescape or spring kitchen décor.
+It’s super easy to snuggle the DIY Robin Eggs inside a basket or container.
+They’re great used as a quick and easy addition to an Easter tablescape or spring kitchen décor.